vaibhavdhanda/assessment/README.md

 Execution Timings

-* After the test run you type in these commands to view results:
-    * `cd /target/surefire-reports && less TEST-TestSuite.xml | grep "testcase name"`
-* this will show time taken to tun each individual case
+* Now a custom summary report is printed in console after the maven test build finishes.
+This also includes  time taken to run each individual case

 ### Directly from IDE as TestNG suite: